lifestyl

 • Ginger:

-An anti-inflammatory food par excellence, consume as an infusion or fresh (don't hesitate to be heavy handed).
+An anti-inflammatory food par excellence, to be consumed as an infusion or fresh (don't hesitate to abuse it).

 • Turmeric:

-It also has powerful anti-inflammatory virtues.
-It is ideal for digestive disorders and other inflammations related to the skin ...
-The association with ginger and a fat would make it more assimilable and bioavailable for our body, hence the interest of golden latte.
+It also has powerful anti-inflammatory properties.
+It is ideal for digestive disorders and other skin-related inflammations...
+Combining it with ginger and a fatty substance makes it more easily assimilated and bio-available to our organism, hence the interest of the golden latte.

 • Cinnamon:

-Another anti-inflammatory that also helps regulate blood sugar!
-We love it in particular in comforting drinks.
+Another anti-inflammatory that also helps regulate blood sugar levels!
+We love it in comforting drinks.

-Such as strawberries, raspberries, blackberries, blueberries, which help fight against microcirculation disorders and skin problems, such as couperose.
+Like strawberries, raspberries, blackberries and blueberries, which help combat microcirculation disorders and skin problems such as couperose.

 • Selenium:

-Found in Brazil nuts (be careful not to eat more than 2 per day), which helps protect the most sensitive skin.
+Found in Brazil nuts (be careful not to eat more than 2 a day), it helps protect even the most sensitive skin.

 Finally, it's important to remember that you can't change your diet in a snap.
 You have to be kind to yourself, and if you want to take the plunge, you have to do it without pressure and with pleasure.
 For more information, or if you'd like references for any of the products mentioned, please don't hesitate to contact naturopath Aurélie Canzoneri on her website or on Instagram @aurelie.canzoneri.